JeffHing/angular-width-query/README.md

 ### 2. Create the HTML Structure

 Next, create the HTML structure for the container and the 6 sections.
-The values passed to the directives are the base HTML classes that will be initially added to the elements.

 ```html
 <div width-query="container">